nileshb4u/MemVid-Evaluator-An-Empirical-Analysis-of-Python-library/README.md

 - Does retrieved text match the input exactly?
 - How do codecs or Docker settings influence performance?

+## 📊 Project Summary & Preliminary Findings

+This project, MemVid Evaluator, provides tools to empirically benchmark the MemVid library (v0.2.x) for its core text-to-video encoding and retrieval performance.
+We focus on storage efficiency, processing speed, and data transformation characteristics.
+Key Initial Observations (using primarily mp4v codec, more tests ongoing):

+**Storage:** MemVid's video/index storage for text is significantly larger (e.g., 18x-80x+) than original uncompressed text and substantially more so compared to gzipped text.
+The choice of tested video codec (mp4v, h265, h264) had a surprisingly minor impact on total storage size for successfully processed files.
+Text Transformation: Input text processed by MemvidEncoder.add_text() (default chunking: 1024 char size, 32 char overlap) is transformed.
+The retrieved text (concatenation of chunks from MemvidRetriever) matches this internal "canonical" representation but differs in length and content from the original input string.

+**Speed:** Encoding (~4s to 8+ minutes for <100KB to 1.5MB text) and decoding (~2s to 2+ minutes) times are non-trivial and scale with data size.
+Some specific encoder configurations (e.g., h265 without Docker for one large file) showed extreme processing times.

+**Failures:** Some PDF/DOCX files consistently failed during encoding (index file not created).

+**Conclusion (Preliminary):** While MemVid offers a novel approach, its current text encoding component shows considerable storage overhead and transforms input text.
+Its utility is likely best understood within its broader intended role as an AI memory system with RAG capabilities, rather than as a general-purpose, space-efficient, or perfectly fiducial text storage method.
+This evaluator (run_all_experiments.py and the Streamlit app.py) allows users to replicate these tests and explore MemVid's performance with their own data and configurations.

 ## 🛠️ Setup and Installation

 ### Prerequisites